Title: Pre-Use Introduction

-We like to introduce you to a new term: Pre-Use.
+We like to introduce you to a new term and practice: Pre-Use.

-use something for something different than it is intended for – but don’t harm it – so it is still good for the initially intended use.
+In short: Pre-Use means to use something for something different than it was meant to but you leave it intact so it still works as initially intended afterwards.

-Umschichten collaborated with the french group BellaStock on a project where they borrowed wooden sticks from a building material store to build an event infrastructure.
-They didn’t cut or paint the sticks and put nothing in them – they did no harm at all.
-So when the festival was over the sticks could be returned to the hardware store to be sold for their initial use.
+Here is a good example for it: Umschichten collaborated with the french group BellaStock on a project where they borrowed wooden sticks from a building material store to build infrastructure for an event.
+They did not cut or paint or drilled the sticks – they did no harm at all!
+So when the festival was over the sticks were still the same and could be returned to the hardware store to be sold for their initial use.

 Pre-Use & Circularity – A Perfect Team